Kevin Farrell: Bishop of Dallas

 Farrell was appointed bishop of Dallas by Pope Benedict XVI on 6 March 2007, replacing Bishop Charles Grahmann.
 Farrell was installed on 1 May 2007.

+According to Farrell's personal website, as bishop of Dallas, many elements of his personal coat of arms were derived from McCarrick's, including the lion rampant and the gold-and-red coloring at the top.
+The lion itself, as well as the gold coloring of the bottom of the charge, also honors the Irish sept of the name Farrell.
+The blue at the bottom also honors Our Lady of Lourdes, on whose feast day Farrell was consecrated bishop.

 Within the United States Conference of Catholic Bishops (USCCB), Farrell was a consultant to the Committee on Migration, which oversaw the Migration and Refugee Services department.

 Farrell was the 2009 chair of the USCCB Committee on National Collections.
 His brother Brian Farrell is the secretary of the Pontifical Council for Promoting Christian Unity.
 Kevin Farrell commented on his brother in 2015: "I'm younger, but I became bishop first, 12 months earlier.
 And we still have a little sibling rivalry."

 Cardinal

 On 17 August 2016, Pope Francis appointed Farrell prefect of the newly established Dicastery for Laity, Family and Life in Rome.

 On 9 October 2016, Pope Francis announced he would raise Farrell to the rank of cardinal in a consistory on 19 November 2016.
 He was created a cardinal-deacon on that day and assigned to San Giuliano Martire Parish in Rome.
 On 10 June 2017, Pope Francis named Farrell a member of the Administration of the Patrimony of the Apostolic See, and on 23 December 2017, a member of the Pontifical Commission for Vatican City State.
 In July 2018, the University of Dallas named an administration building after Farrell, a former chancellor.
 On 14 February 2019, Pope Francis named Farrell as camerlengo of the Holy Roman Church.

 In June 2019, Farrell admitted receiving a $29,000 gift from Bishop Michael J. Bransfield to refurbish his Rome apartment.
-A 2018 apostolic visitation to the Diocese of Wheeling-Charleston in West Virginia revealed that he had been using diocesan funds for these gifts and his own personal spending.
+A 2018 apostolic visitation to the Diocese of Wheeling-Charleston in West Virginia revealed that Bransfield had been using diocesan funds for these gifts and his own personal spending.
 Farrell returned the $29,000 to the diocese; Bransfield was removed from office in July 2019.

 On 20 April 2020, Farrell persuaded Pope Francis to postpone both the 2021 World Meeting of Families and 2022 World Youth Day to June 2022 and August 2023 respectively due to the COVID-19 pandemic.